 Buying and selling virtual currencies could be subject to money laundering prevention regulations.
 Therefore, attention should be paid to § 70 (1) 4) and 5) and § 71 of the Money Laundering and Terrorist Financing Prevention Act (MLTFPA), which stipulates that in order to offer the service of exchanging virtual currency into fiat currency and the service of a virtual currency wallet, an appropriate authorisation must be granted from the Financial Intelligence Unit.

 The application for authorisation can be submitted in the Register of Economic Activities accessible through the portal www.eesti.ee or the Tax and Customs Board page at https://mtr.mkm.ee.
-The state fee payable for the authorisation is 345 euros.
-Pursuant to § 71 of the MLTFPA, the Financial Intelligence Unit reviews the authorisation application no later than within 30 working days following the date of submission of the application.
+The state fee payable for the application is 3300 euros.
+Pursuant to § 71 of the Money Laundering Act, the Financial Intelligence Unit reviews the authorisation application within 60 days as of the date of submission of the application.
+Upon the decision of the Financial Intelligence Unit, the term for granting an activity license may be extended up to 120 days.
 Prior to the grant of the authorisation, no services shall be offered.
 Pursuant to the MLTFPA, the obligation to hold an authorisation does not apply to the following: a person who holds an authorisation of the EFSA; a person who is obliged to apply for an authorisation from the EFSA pursuant to some other law; a person who has an authorisation of a financial supervision authority of a country of the European Economic Area that allows operating through a branch in Estonia or cross-border and the EFSA has been notified of such activity; or a person who offers the services referred to in § 70 (1) of the MLTFPA.

 3. I would like to organise a (public) offering of tokens (ICO).
 Which regulations apply to this activity?